• Skip to primary navigation

 Performance

-I’ll say that the colors included in the 36 pack are enough to color a realistic drawing.
-It has everything you need for skin tones, landscape, and tons more.
+The colors included in the 36 pack are enough to color a realistic drawing.
+It has everything you need for skin tones, landscapes, and tons more.
+This may be valuable for some kind of hobby application, like a coloring book.
 And if the color count is not enough for you, you can always blend these to get what you want, and that wouldn’t be much of a hassle with this kit as every pencil lead is easily soluble.
-However, the tips these pencils have are softer than others, which can be an advantage or disadvantage depending on your work.

-Durability-wise, there is a bit of noise going around that these leads are not bonded well with the case, which might cause the pencil to rattle and make it more fragile.
-But that isn’t the case with my experience.
 These pencils perform well in color consistency, and you’ll get almost the same shade of color even if dry or wet.
 Detail is also great with these as you get a comfortable grip, plus the pigments dry up quickly when wet.
 Lastly, this has lightfast, but you can easily change something with a bit of water and an eraser even if the work has been dried for a long time.

 Pros and Cons